Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Method

 \subsection{Model Specification of Latent Growth Curve Model with Decomposed Time-varying Covariate}

-This section presents the model specification of the proposed LGCMs with a decomposed TVC, in which the growth factors of the longitudinal outcome are regressed on the trait feature, while each post-baseline outcome measure is regressed on the corresponding value of each of the three types of state features.
+This section presents the model specification of the proposed LGCMs with a decomposed TVC, in which the growth factors of the longitudinal outcome are regressed on the initial trait, while each post-baseline observed measurement of the longitudinal outcome is regressed on the corresponding value of each of the three types of temporal states.
 In this section, we do not pre-specify any functional form for the longitudinal outcome; instead, we provide a general model specification that can be adapted to any growth curve function.

 For the $i^{th}$ individual, the proposed LGCMs with a TIC and a TVC that is decomposed into its baseline value and interval-specific slopes can be expressed as